TZW1998/tzw1998.github.io/_pages/about.md

 One line of my research spans new techniques for combinatorial optimization, as demonstrated in [Tang et al. UAI 2023](https://proceedings.mlr.press/v216/tang23a.html), and distributed optimization, as seen in [Tang et al. AAAI 2024](https://ojs.aaai.org/index.php/AAAI/article/view/29454/30740).

-Since 2022, I have also delved into the research of Generative AI, particularly Diffusion Generative Models.
+I have also delved into the research of Generative AI, particularly Diffusion Generative Models.
 I have led several intriguing research projects in this area, including post-training and Reinforcement Learning with Human Feedback (RLHF) for diffusion models, as detailed in [Tang et al. ICLR 2024](https://openreview.net/pdf/120f6a88f789639b88a7a1d19b56c2c13c15d81a.pdf) and [Tang et al. 2024 Preprint](https://arxiv.org/abs/2405.18881).
 Additionally, I have explored advanced techniques from solving nonlinear equations to expedite the sampling of diffusion models, as presented in [Tang et al. ICML 2024](https://arxiv.org/abs/2402.09970).

-Recently, I have been shifting part of my research focus to the post-training of multi-modal large language models (LLMs) and their intersection with diffusion models.
+Recently, I have been focusing on developing more advanced post-training techniques for multi-modal LLMs and diffusion models, aiming to unlock more potential capabilities inherent in the pre-trained models.

 <!-- **(1) Optimization with Imperfect Function Feedback.** In many settings, obtaining perfect function feedback, like gradient or value, can be challenging.
 For example, distributed optimization requires compressing function feedback to improve communication efficiency between devices [Tang et al. AAAI 2024](https://ojs.aaai.org/index.php/AAAI/article/view/29454/30740), or optimizing with human ranking feedback for AI-generated content [Tang et al. ICLR 2024](https://openreview.net/pdf/120f6a88f789639b88a7a1d19b56c2c13c15d81a.pdf).
 The high-level idea behind these studies is to accurately estimate the ground-truth gradient from imperfect feedback using statistical techniques, then applying this estimation in optimization.